jaderfeijo/mango-framework/README.md

 1. First make sure you have `sudo` installed.
 If you don't, simply follow the steps outline [here](http://www.ducea.com/2006/05/18/install-sudo-on-debian/)

+2. Let's also install `unzip` so that the mango installer can expand it's packages, we can install it with:

+ `$ sudo apt-get install unzip`

-2. Next, let's install `hhvm`.
+3. Next, let's install `hhvm`.
 Please follow the steps outlined [here](https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-on-Debian-7)

 Installing Mango
 ------------------------------------